-Effective communication is key for any team dynamic to be successful.
+Effective communication is critical for any team dynamic to be successful.
 8×8’s unified communications package updates your communication strategy while also creating a simplified approach to team collaboration.
-By bundling your phone, video conferencing, screen sharing and team chat messaging over the cloud, this tool helps teams collaborate both in and out of the office.
-This makes remote work benefits, correspondence with external contractors and any overseas relations a possibility for small businesses who would otherwise be rooted to more traditional office solutions.
+By bundling your phone, video conferencing, screen sharing, and team chat messaging over the cloud, this tool helps teams collaborate both in and out of the office.
+This makes remote work benefits, correspondence with external contractors, and any overseas relations a possibility for small businesses that would otherwise be rooted in more traditional office solutions.
 When you consolidate all of your communication needs under a single monthly payment, unified communications systems also help small businesses cut down on overhead costs like your business phone bill.

 Business Productivity Apps: Customer Management

 Belly’s business model stems from the widespread success of customer loyalty programs.
 The app tracks customer data so you can create unique points programs for individual customers.
 For example, if one of your customers usually purchases the same items, you can create a point program around those preferences and ultimately ensure that customer’s loyalty.
 Belly also offers targeted social media marketing, email marketing, and analytics software to monitor performance from both services.

 AppSuite has the same primary function as Belly.
 It integrates with your point-of-sale software to create individual points programs (like gift cards) based on your customer’s preferences.